slviajero/tinybasic/examples/00tutorial/README.md

 ongo.bas: ON GOTO statements

 func.bas: function definitions

+eliza.bas: using BASIC string functions, the original MID$ code is preserved to show the use of Apple Integer BASIC substrings

 fileio.bas: OPEN for read and write, CLOSE, PRINT, INPUT and GET for files